2010USFJava/IsaAndChris/README.md

 To use the program:
 1. Log in
 2. Select the desired service from the home page
-	a.
-Each occupation will have its own menu of options
+	- Each occupation will have its own menu of options
 3. You will be redirected to the appropriate page
-	a.
-The employee "Apply for Tuition Reimbursement" page allows an employeed to submit an event form by filling out the form and pressing submit.
+	- The employee "Apply for Tuition Reimbursement" page allows an employeed to submit an event form by filling out the form and pressing submit.
-	b.
-The direct supervisor, department head, and benco "Approve/Deny Reimbursements" page allows each occupation to approve or deny event forms.
+	- The direct supervisor, department head, and benco "Approve/Deny Reimbursements" page allows each occupation to approve or deny event forms.

 ## Features